Bedrock

 3D geospatial databases for ground investigation data are like USB-C for electronic devices.

 Every foundation, tunnel, and major construction project depends on ground investigation data to ensure safety and feasibility.
-Engineers drill boreholes, take soil samples, and conduct tests to understand what is in the ground.
+Engineers drill boreholes, take soil samples, and conduct tests to understand what is in the ground and assess risks.

-Yet this critical data is trapped in proprietary, database systems like gINT, or in outdated file formats like AGS and GEF.
-As a result, geotechnical projects suffer from inefficient workflows, vendor lock-in, and inability to use modern analysis tools that could improve decision-making.
+Yet this critical data gets trapped in proprietary systems like gINT, or outdated formats like AGS and GEF.
+Geotechnical projects get stuck with inefficient workflows, vendor lock-in, and can't use modern analysis tools that could improve decision-making.

 Each GI investigation necessarily has a location.
 Yet it is often not treated as such.
 By assigning (3D) geospatial geometry to each of the GI locations, in-situ tests and samples, the GI data becomes a geospatial database.
 This lets you bridge the gap between specialized GI data formats and the wider world of geospatial tools and standards.